Porges/ways-to-play/src/games/three-mens-morris/index.md

 players: 2
 ---

-Three Men’s Morris is an ancient [mill game](/articles/mill-games/) game for two players.
+Three Men’s Morris is an ancient {%a mill-games,mill game%} game for two players.

 <!-- excerpt -->